infinum/rails-handbook/File Upload.md

 ## Plugins

-Shrine features quite a few useful plugins out-of-the-box.
+Shrine features quite a few useful out-of-the-box plugins.

 * Versions

-The versions plugin allows you to create different versions of an uploaded image.
-E.g. a small, medium and large version.
+The Versions plugin allows you to create different versions of an uploaded image, for example, a small, medium, and large version.
 Read more about it [here](https://github.com/janko-m/shrine#versions).

 Here is an example of how to use it: